Center for Legal and Court Technology

-Begun as the Courtroom 21 Project in 1993, the Center for Legal and Court Technology is a joint project of William & Mary Law School and the National Center for State Courts.
-CLCT is best known for the Law School's McGlothlin Courtroom, the hub of the Courtroom 21 Project, which is the world's most technologically advanced trial and appellate courtroom.
+Begun in 1993 as the Courtroom 21 Project, the Center for Legal & Court Technology (CLCT) is a joint project of William & Mary Law School and the National Center for State Courts.
 CLCT's primary mission is "to improve the world's legal systems through the appropriate use of technology."
 To accomplish this, CLCT:

-- holds legal technology demonstrations and discussions for jurists, lawyers, law faculty, court administrators, technologists, architects and others from throughout the world,
+• holds legal technology demonstrations and discussions for jurists, lawyers, law faculty, court administrators, technologists, architects, and others from throughout the world, and

 CLCT places great emphasis on service to the Law School.
-CLCT is an integral part of the law school experience for students with many opportunities to get involved.
-Law School support also includes teaching courses, support of the Legal Skills Program including student trials, financial support of selected students, and general assistance to the staff and faculty of both the Law School and College.
+CLCT is an integral part of the law school experience for students offering many opportunities to get involved.
+Popular courses include Applied Evidence in the Technological Age, Technology-Augmented Trial Advocacy, and AI & More: Legal Issues Likely to Arise from AI & Related Emerging Technologies.

-We conduct experimental trials, or "laboratory trials," annually that test the innovative use of technology for dispute resolutions.
-Our case simulations are the closest thing we can produce to the real world.
-In conducting lab trials, the Center often works with major national organizations such as the Justice Department and the Center for Missing and Exploited Children.
-We frequently use the assistance of the Courtroom 21 Participating Companies and Organizations that support us through the loan of equipment and expertise.
+The Center also conducts experimental trials, or "laboratory trials," which explore how technology can be used to advance the administration of justice.
+In conducting these trials, CLCT often collaborates with major national organizations, such as the Justice Department and the Center for Missing and Exploited Children, and, most recently, the U.S. Navy.
+We frequently use the assistance of a number of Participating Companies and Organizations that support us through the loan of equipment and expertise.
 Students serve as counsel and distinguished federal and state judges preside over lab trials.
-Our experimental mediation used a noted retired Delaware judge and professional mediator.
-These trials often involve other universities; in the past, for example, we worked with affiliated programs at the University of Leeds, England, and the Queensland University of Technology, Australia.
-Lab trials are often tied to the Law School's courses that teach the use of technology for attorneys.

 Conferences

-CLCT hosts a number of conferences in addition to the annual Court Affiliates Conference.
-Some notable examples include the Conference on Privacy and Public Access to Court Records, arranged with the support of the Administrative Office of the United States Courts; the Courthouse Construction and Renovation Conference; and the 10th Annual Conference on Substantive Technology in Legal Education and Practice with participants from many countries.
+CLCT hosts a number of conferences.
+In addition to its annual Court Affiliates Conference, past conferences include the Conference on Privacy and Public Access to Court Records, arranged with the support of the Administrative Office of the United States Courts; the Courthouse Construction and Renovation Conference; and the 10th Annual Conference on Substantive Technology in Legal Education and Practice with participants from many countries.
+In connection with its AI research grant, CLCT hosted its inaugural 2018 International Workshop: Legal Issues Lurking Behind the Convergence of Artificial Intelligence, Internet of Things, and Blockchain.

 Contact Us